MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/backlogs-boards-plans.md

 	[!INCLUDE [temp](../includes/note-basic-process.md)]

 2. (Optional) To choose which columns should display and in what order, choose the  :::image type="icon" source="../../media/icons/actions-icon.png" border="false"::: actions icon and select **Column options**.
-To learn more, see [Change column options](../backlogs/set-column-options.md).
+For more information, see [Change column options](../backlogs/set-column-options.md).

 	> [!div class="mx-imgBorder"]
 	> ![Open Column Options](../sprints/media/assign-items-sprint/open-column-options-s155.png)